Dog Bite Statistics by Breed

 If you’ve been injured by a dog attack in Dallas, you may be entitled to compensation for your injuries.
 Dog owners have a responsibility to keep other people safe from their aggressive dogs, and if they fail in this duty, they should be held to justice.
 Dog bite claims are tricky in Texas, because you will have to prove that the dog owner was negligent in their actions and knew that their dog had aggressive tendencies in most cases.

-To give yourself the best chance of recovering the compensation you need, contact the dog bite lawyers at The Benton Law Firm for help.
+To give yourself the best chance of recovering the compensation you need, contact the dog bite lawyers at Benton Accident & Injury Lawyers for help.
 We have handled numerous successful dog bite claims and can help you recover money to pay for your injuries and expenses resulting from a dog attack.
 Contact us today at (214) 777-7777 to learn more.